 A Journey with Technology

 When my parents got married in 1929, my father had just graduated from college with a degree in chemical engineering, my mother had just finished her freshman year studying dietetics.
 The stock market crash that August dashed their career plans, and they were glad to get teaching jobs in a small community on the Dolores River in western Colorado.
 My mother was just 19 years old, but her one year of college was enough to get a teaching certificate.

-A tech “glitch” sometimes arose when the film got stuck in the projector and we teachers would watch in horror as the film frames literally burned up inside the projector.
+A tech “glitch” sometimes arose when the film got stuck in the projector, and we teachers would watch in horror as the film frames literally burned up inside the projector.
 A speedy fix was to have a pair of scissors and cellophane tape.
 The burned frames were quickly cut from the rest of the film with scissors, and then rest of the film was spliced together using the tape.
 If the film” fix” was not speedy, chaos would reign as the 90 first graders squirmed, talked and laughed, so it behooved the teacher doing the fixing to make sure the film was threaded correctly and that the small fire was extinguished as fast as possible!
-Fortunately, the principal at our school was also the Audio Visual Coordinator (an early tech position?) would later remove the tape and reattach the film correctly.
-I recall his office being filled with broken projectors, films and other devices.
+Fortunately, the principal at our school was also the audio-visual coordinator (an early tech position?) who would later remove the tape and reattach the film correctly.
+I recall his office being filled with broken projectors, films, and other devices.